URN/hstp/Specification.md

     -   `slug` - The url slug of the podcast.
 It should consist only of lowecase letters, numbers and hypens (eg `adventures-engineers-thumb`)
     -   `description` - plain-text formatted description of the podcast episode (optional)
     -   `date` - ISO8601 compatible date-time from when the episode was added.
+    -   `has-image` -  boolean on whether or not the corresponding episode has an image
 -   `first-episode` - ISO8601 compatible date-time from when the first episode was added.
 -   `last-updated` - ISO8601 compatible date-time from when the latest episode was added.
+-    `links` - JSON object of external links as key/value pairs.
+For example (Optional, may be empty/null in trees older than v1)
+    -   `spotify` -  link to the spotify podcast

 ## Images & Media Files